alimpfard/citron_book/standard-library.md

 * String : Nothing.
 * SwitchCase : Generate a map of alternatives and execute one of them.

+### The Functional category

+* Alias : common functions for common messages \(e.g. `+` as a polymorphic function\)
+* Applicative
+* * /Maybe -> The Maybe monad as an applicative
+* Category
+* * Array -> Arrays as composable objects
+  * Block -> Functions as composable objects
+* Monad : semi context-aware entities that wrap a state
+* TypeClass : The definition of all the above things, and a few common functions
+* PatternMatch : Adds a Object::'match:', and a helper `match` function
+* + More of this in its own page

 ### The Executable category

 * cpm : A package manager. read its help with `citron -m cpm`